M Idioms

 make (something) up to (someone)

-- repay someone, make amends to someone
+- to repay someone for something, to make amends to someone

 I was late for work so I had to make it up to my boss by working late.